yosrahelal/paladin/doc-site/docs/tutorials/private-storage.md

 Before starting, make sure you have:

-1. Completed the [Public Storage Tutorial](./public-storage.md) and are familiar with:
+1. Completed the [Public Smart Contract Tutorial](./public-storage.md) and are familiar with:
    - Deploying and interacting with smart contracts.
    - Using the Paladin SDK for blockchain transactions.
 2. A **running Paladin network** with at least **three nodes** (Node1, Node2, Node3).